mikeengland/ChromeBookmarkDownloader/README.md

 # ChromeBookmarkDownloader
 Python tool to download Google Chrome bookmarks for offline use on a Mac

 The aim of this Python project is to traverse your Google Chrome bookmarks file and save each bookmark for offline use.
-This is only an initial upload.
 The code uses a combination of the very useful urllib, requests and BeautifulSoup modules.

+This is only an initial upload!!

 The current flow of code is to do the following:
 - Traverse the JSON bookmark file